Our people in numbers

 Basis of partner and director performance and remuneration

-The Salaried Partner Pathway profit share bonus is calculated using percentage of salary, a unit value performance modifier and an individual performance zone modifier.
+The Salaried Partner Pathway profit share bonus is calculated using a percentage of salary, a unit value performance modifier and an individual performance zone modifier.

-For our equity partners, there are four Partner Bands and a Unit Based remuneration model that has been in place since FY21.
+For our Equity Partners, there are four Partner Bands and a Unit Based remuneration model that has been in place since FY21.
 The four bands outline the expected impact and scale of sustainable contribution to the firm at different levels of partner, with expectations and complexity increasing with seniority.

-The LLP Partnership Agreement requires that a minimum of 75% of group profits, excluding the results of certain overseas subsidiaries (adjusted group), must be allocated to members.
+The LLP Partnership Agreement requires that a minimum of 75% of group profits, excluding the results of certain overseas subsidiaries (adjusted group), must be allocated to Equity Partners.
 The Board’s discretion in respect of amounts not allocated is subject to a maximum retention of 25% of the accounting profits of the group for the period.
 Any proposal of the Board to retain more than 25% of the accounting profits of the group for the period is subject to a member vote.

 Recognising our success